vectordotdev/vector/README.md

   <a href="https://chat.vectorproject.io/badge.svg"><img src="https://chat.vectorproject.io/badge.svg"></a>
 </p>

-Vector is a [high-performance][performance] router for observability data.
+Vector is a [high-performance][performance] observability data router.
 It makes [collecting][sources], [transforming][transforms], and [sending][sinks] logs, metrics, and events easy.
-It decouples data collection & routing from your services, [future proofing][lock-in] your pipeline, and enabling you to freely adopt best-in-class services over time, among [many other benefits][use_cases].
+It decouples data collection & routing from your services, giving you data ownership and control, among [many other benefits][use_cases].

 Built in [Rust][rust], Vector places high-value on [performance], [correctness], and [operator friendliness][administration].
 It compiles to a single static binary and is designed